-Families enrolled in the Army Fee Assistance program are eligible for up to $1,500 in child care assistance ($500 per month for 3 months) in addition to the assistance provided through the Army Fee Assistance Program.
-Families must be enrolled in the Army Fee Assistance Program and demonstrate valid need through the completion of a budget.
+Families enrolled in the Army Fee Assistance program are eligible for up to $1,500 in child care assistance ($500 per month for three months) in addition to the assistance provided through the program.
+Families must be enrolled in the Army Fee Assistance program and demonstrate valid need through the completion of a budget.

 What are Wounded Warrior Comfort Grants?

 Soldiers medically evacuated from hostile fire or imminent danger area, peacekeeping operations or training exercises within CONUS receive immediate financial assistance.
 A $1,000 grant is provided at the time of hospitalization.
 AER has provided over $3 million in comfort grants since inception.

 What is Survivor Assistance?

 Surviving spouses and children of active and retired Soldiers are eligible for financial assistance.
 Assistance is provided as a grant for an individual request.
 Monthly stipends may be provided for the most destitute.
 Contact your nearest AER officer to learn more.